-Forgive me for not mentioning Saint Damien de Veuster (+1889) on his memorial yesterday, the ‘leper priest’, who gave his life to the outcasts suffering from the disease on the remote island of Molokai, Hawaii.
+Saint Damien de Veuster (+1889) is celebrated in the middle of April, the 15th, the day he died in 1889 of leprosy, giving his life for the outcasts suffering from the disease on the remote island of Molokai, Hawaii.
 Born and raised in Holland, the youngest of seven children, Damien followed his brother into the missionary Congregation of the Sacred Heart of Jesus and Mary.

 The bishop asked for priests to volunteer to offer spiritual ministry to the lepers, Damien, a model young priest full of vigour and strength, volunteered for the difficult mission.
 When his older brother fell, Damien was sent, with the idea that priests would take shifts of a few months each.